Screenly/zapier/docs/developer-documentation.md

    - Run tests
    - Deploy to Zapier

-If you wish to deploy the integration privately, you can do so by following the steps below.
+If you wish to deploy the integration privately, you can do so by following the steps below, given that you have completed the [initial setup steps above](#setting-up-zapier-deployment).

 ```bash
 zapier push